-The evaluation of these sources was completed by either verifying the assumptions of previous bounding calculations, or by evaluating activity released based on sample data.
-Table 3a below shows the calculated radionuclide effluents releases from these sources for the year 2020.
-These radionuclide effluents were considered ground level releases and were included for dose calculation purposes in section 6 of this report.
+Table 3a shows the calculated radionuclide effluent release estimates from the CSTs, Evaporation Ponds, and Disposal Cell for the year 2022.
+These radionuclide effluents were considered ground level releases and were added to the annual effluent release totals and used for dose calculation purposes in section 6 of this report.

-In order to show compliance with the EFSEC Order 874 limit of 9.51E-02 mrem/year to a Maximally Exposed Individual (real or hypothetical as defined in WAC 246-247-030) due to operation of the Evaporation Ponds, the dose from these Non-significant, DeMinimis Fugitive, and Diffuse Effluent sources were calculated using CGS ODCM methods.
-A maximum organ dose of 6.64E-06 mrem to the maximally exposed member of the public was determined as a result from these effluents.
+In order to show compliance with the EFSEC Order 874 limit of 9.51E-02 mrem/year to a Maximally Exposed Individual (real or hypothetical as defined in WAC 246-247-030) due to operation of the Evaporation Ponds, the dose from the CST, Evaporation Ponds, and Cooling system Sediment Disposal Cell were verified using ODCM methodology.
+A maximum organ dose of 4.07E-06 mrem was determined from these sources for a hypothetical resident at the site boundary of Columba Generating Station.